-- Laminoplasty.
-This restorative spine surgery can be performed on any of the three spinal segments.
+The laminoplasty, a restorative spine surgery, can be performed on any of the three spinal segments.
 The procedure involves opening the lamina, the small section of bone at the back of the spinal cord, and insertion of titanium wires and spacers to reduce nerve compression.

 What Are the Risks of Herniated disc Surgery?

 Spine surgeries have become much more conservative and safe over time, however, all surgical procedures carry risks that include: